AndyGFX/AGFX_GD3_DungeonBuilder/README.md

             - xyz.Build()
             - xyz.Reset()
         - result:
-            - is stored in 2D array
+            - is stored in 2D array of `DungeonCell`

 ``` java